“2nd Oswego Regiment”

 |May 9-10||Swift Creek or Arrowfield Church|

 |May 27-31||Moved to White House Landing, thence to Cold Harbor|

-The regiment was commanded by Lieutenant Colonel Raulston.
+The 81st New York Infantry Regiment was commanded by Lieutenant Colonel Raulston.
 After taking a line of rifle pits in an initial assault it led the advance in a second assault, planting its colors on the Confederate works but losing two thirds of the men.

 The regiment lost 4 officers and 72 men killed or mortally wounded, 10 officers and 126 men wounded, and 3 men missing.
 Captains W.W.
 Ballard and James Martin and Lieutenant John W. Burke were killed and Adjutant J.E.
 Mallette mortally wounded.
 Captains M.J.
 DeForrest, R.A.
 Frances, B.W.
 Richardson, R.D.S.
 Tyler and Hugh Anderson and Lieutenants J.M.
 Baxter, E.A.
 Cook, C.C.
 Coville, Maurice P. Tidd and Seward Zimmerman were wounded.

 After the battle the regiment was consolidated into a battalion of four companies.

 The regiment lost 1 officer killed and 5 men wounded

 The regiment was the first to plant its colors on the works at Fort Harrison.
 It lost 6 officers and 12 men killed or mortally wounded, and 3 officers and 38 men wounded.
 Captain Rix and Lieutenants Tuttle and Nethway were killed, and Lieutenants Dobear and Porter were mortally wounded.